-For product or services companies already struggling with their go-to-market plan, and those yet to formulate their approach, or launch a new product, this article contains a series of frameworks you can use to readjust your market gtm strategy.
+For product or service companies already struggling with their go-to-market plan, and those yet to formulate their approach, or launch a new product, this article contains a series of frameworks you can use to readjust your market GTM strategy.

 Who is this article for?